Constrained Boundary Labeling: Abstract

 \section{Abstract}

-Boundary labeling is a technique in computational geometry used to label dense sets of feature points in an illustration.
-It involves placing labels along an axis-aligned bounding box and connecting each label with its corresponding feature point using non-crossing leader lines.
+Boundary labeling is a technique in computational geometry used to label sets of features in an illustration.
+It involves placing labels along an axis-parallel bounding box and connecting each label with its corresponding feature using non-crossing leader lines.
 Although boundary labeling is well-studied, semantic constraints on the labels have not been investigated thoroughly.
 In this paper, we introduce \emph{grouping} and \emph{ordering constraints} in boundary labeling: Grouping constraints enforce that all labels in a group are placed consecutively on the boundary, and ordering constraints enforce a partial order over the labels.
 We show that it is \NP-hard to find a labeling for arbitrarily sized labels with unrestricted positions along one side of the boundary.
 However, we obtain polynomial-time algorithms if we restrict this problem either to uniform-height labels or to a finite set of candidate positions.
-Finally, we show that finding a labeling on two opposite sides of the boundary is \NP-complete, even for uniform-height labels and finite label positions.
+Furthermore, we show that finding a labeling on two opposite sides of the boundary is \NP-complete, even for uniform-height labels and finite label positions.
+Finally, we experimentally confirm that our approach has also practical relevance.